 The agency I founded, and the nation's preeminent marketing firm for the real estate sector.
 We've shaped campaigns for Mandarin Oriental, Four Seasons, Related, and many more across the US and the world.
 We help the built environment find its voice in a digital world.

 Visit the agencySocial infrastructure encompasses the physical spaces, facilities, and human networks that support community wellbeing, social connections, and quality of life.
-Our nonprofit works at the intersection of zoning reform, housing equity, and the legal frameworks that determine how communities grow, who gets to live in them, and whether they're designed to bring people together or keep them apart.
+Our nonprofit works at the intersection of zoning reform, housing equity, and the legal frameworks that determine how communities grow, who gets to live in them, and whether they're designed to keep people apart or bring them together.

-Well-conceived places do the latter.
+Well-conceived places bring people together.
 Conversely, bad policy makes good design impossible.
-We advocate for common-sense approaches to the built environment — communities structured to foster interaction, collaboration, and genuine civic life.
+We advocate for common-sense approaches to the built environment—communities structured to foster interaction, collaboration, and genuine civic life.

 Conversations

-Amidst a staggering explosion of both progress and alienation, I'm interested in asking how innovation and informed design can deepen, rather than undermine, our experience of place and togetherness, setting us up to thrive as individuals and as a collective.
+Amidst a staggering explosion of both progress and alienation, I’m also interested in asking how innovation and informed design can deepen, rather than undermine, our experience of place, community, and institutions, setting us up to thrive as individuals and as a collective.

 Favorite Nonprofits